pyros-sd-models/pyrodigy/README.md

 Each time an optimizer is instantiated, an entry is created in its history.
 You can review or clear history and apply a TTL to automatically remove old entries.

 - **Show History**: View the history for an optimizer.
-Specify a TTL to filter entries within a certain timeframe.
+Specify a TTL to filter entries within a certain time-frame.

   ```bash
   pyrodigy history <optimizer_name> show --TTL 30d